jirs5/tracing-proxy/README.md

 - Buffer size: The `InMemCollector`'s `CacheCapacity` setting determines how many in-flight traces you can have.
 This should be large enough to avoid overflow.
 Some multiple (2x, 3x) the total number of in-flight traces you expect is a good place to start.
 If it's too low you will see the `collect_cache_buffer_overrun` metric increment.
 If you see that, you should increase the size of the buffer.

 There are a few components of tracing-proxy with multiple implementations; the config file lets you choose which you'd like.
-As an example, there are two logging implementations - one that uses `logrus` and sends logs to STDOUT and a `honeycomb` implementation that sends the log messages to a Honeycomb dataset instead.
-Components with multiple implementations have one top level config item that lets you choose which implementation to use and then a section further down with additional config options for that choice (for example, the Honeycomb logger requires an API key).
+As an example, there are two logging implementations - one that uses `logrus` and sends logs to STDOUT and a `OpsRamp` implementation that sends the log messages to a OpsRamp dataset instead.
+Components with multiple implementations have one top level config item that lets you choose which implementation to use and then a section further down with additional config options for that choice (for example, the OpsRamp logger requires an API key).

 When configuration changes, send tracing-proxy a USR1 signal and it will re-read the configuration.